malach-it/boruta_auth/README.md

 ## OpenID Certification

-This package has succesfully passed basic, implicit and hybrid OpenID Profiles certifications as of May 7th, 2022 for its version [2.1.2](https://hex.pm/packages/boruta/2.1.2).
+This package has successfully passed basic, implicit and hybrid OpenID Profiles certifications as of May 7th, 2022 for its version [2.1.2](https://hex.pm/packages/boruta/2.1.2).
 This certification was performed with the above sample server.

 ![OpenID Certification watermark](https://github.com/malach-it/boruta_auth/raw/master/images/oid-certification-mark.png)